foam-framework/foam/tutorial/8-appendix.md

 - Listeners always have `this` bound properly, so they can be passed as callbacks, as above, without being explicitly bound.
 - Listeners can be merged, or batched.
 The first event that comes in starts the clock, when the timer expires, your handler is fired *once* with the *most recent* event.
     - `isMerged: 100` will merge events and fire the real code 100ms after the *first* event arrives.
 After that time expires, another event arriving will start the clock again.
 This is useful to avoid spamming database or network updates.
     - `isAnimated: true` will merge events and fire your code on the next animation frame.
 This is useful to avoid redrawing more than once per frame.
-It receives the most recent event, as above.
+Your code receives the most recent event, same as `isMerged`.

 ## Actions